Bestmart721/novitai.github.io/contents/services/maritime-detection-tracking.md

 date: 2023-01-11
 image: '/assets/images/dynamic/ship-detection.jpg'
 # image: '/assets/images/dynamic/density-analysis.png'
 description: Vessels engaging in clandestine activities turn off their transponders to hide from authorities.
-Skybase can see them nonetheless, thanks to a novel combination of satellite, drones and IoT device data.
+Skybase can see them nonetheless, thanks to a novel combination of satellite, drone and IoT device data.
 ---

 ![Photo of Asset Tracking](/assets/images/dynamic/ship-detection-large.jpg)